jensandage1/Module-9-Node.js-Challenge/Develop/README.md

 # Title:
-    Module-9-Challenge-README-Generator
+    module-9-challenge-README-Generator

 ## Description:
-    This creates an easy, straightforward way to create a professional README for your projects.
+    To be able to quickly and easily create professional README files.
-    This solves the problem of trying to remember what goes in a README.
+    This solves the problem of remembering what to include every time you create a README for a project.
-    During this project I learned how to dynamically create a README.md file including links.
+    I learned how to dynamically create a README.md which includes links.

 ## Table of Contents:
 * [Installation](#installation)